Former US Rep. Charles Rangel of New York dies at 94

 A veteran of the Korean War, he defeated legendary Harlem politician Adam Clayton Powell in 1970 to start his congressional career.
 During the next 40-plus years, he became a legend himself — a founding member of the Congressional Black Caucus, dean of the New York congressional delegation, and in 2007, the first African American to chair the powerful Ways and Means Committee.

 He stepped down from that committee amid an ethics cloud, and the House censured him in 2010.
-But he was reelected.
-He went on to serve in Congress until 2017, when he decided not to seek reelection.
+But he continued to serve in Congress until his retirement in 2017.

-Rangel was one of the Gang of Four — African American political figures who wielded great power in New York City and state politics, along with David Dinkins, New York City’s first black mayor; Percy Sutton, who was Manhattan Borough president, and Basil Paterson, a deputy mayor and New York secretary of state.
+Rangel was the last surviving member of the Gang of Four — African American political figures who wielded great power in New York City and state politics.
+The others were David Dinkins, New York City's first Black mayor; Percy Sutton, who was Manhattan Borough president; and Basil Paterson, a deputy mayor and New York secretary of state.

 Few could forget Rangel after hearing him talk.
 His distinctive gravel-toned voice and wry sense of humor were a memorable mix.

-That voice — one of the most liberal in the House — was loudest in opposition to the Iraq War, which he branded a “death tax” on poor people and minorities.
+That voice — one of the most liberal in the House — was loudest in opposition to the Iraq War, which he branded a "death tax" on poor people and minorities.
 In 2004, he tried to end the war by offering a bill to restart the military service draft.
-Republicans called his bluff and brought the bill to a vote, and even Rangel voted against it.
+Republicans called his bluff and brought the bill to a vote.
+Even Rangel voted against it.

 A year later, Rangel's fight over the war became bitterly personal with then-Vice President Dick Cheney.